Our Focuses|Corporate Governance|Business Integrity

 An annual report on business integrity management promotion and training is presented to the Board by the HR each year.
 Internal cultural promotion, weekly articles on corporate philosophy, and promotion of policy announcements published on the employees’ homepages are used to strengthen the implementation of education and training on labor rights, environmental protection, health and safety, ethical standards, and prevention of insider trading.
 Winbond strengthens internal ethical awareness to ensure compliance with corporate ethics and government regulations and implements sound business integrity management.

-2024 Business Integrity Management Performance
+Business Integrity Management

 Integrity Management Courses and Training